Who is Harley Brash? Meet the Love Island series 5 contestant who already knows Amber

 What is Harley looking for in the Love Island villa?

 “I think he is a bit misunderstood.
 He’s lovely to look at though, I could definitely just look at him!”
-Harley jokes.
+Harley joked.

-Whether Harley makes a move on Michael remains to be seen, but she has teased she “won’t hold back” on getting her man in the villa.
+She also teased that she “won’t hold back” on getting her man in the villa.

 “I’ll always tell a girl first if I like the guy they are coupled up with but if I’ve told the girl, then the game is on,” she said.
 “I wouldn’t be sneaky or snakey but if I’ve told someone I like someone, don’t think I’m going to hold back.”